 Have a Baking Day

 Winter and baking just go together, so why not plan a baking day with your pooch pal?
-Head online where you'll find loads of yummy faves, like Peanut Butter Dog Bone Treats and Marvelous Mutt Loaf.
+Head online where you'll find loads of yummy faves, like Peanut Butter Dog Bone Treats and Chow Chow Cheddar Stars.
 Your pup will happily nap the afternoon away with a full belly and a smile.

 Go to an Indoor Dog Park